menascii/PoliticalPartyClassifier/README.md

 # PoliticalPartyClassifier
 Classifies twitter users political party using Apples Core ML with political party model in Swift.

-This predicts a twitter user's political party based on recent tweets.
 The political party model was created using Apples CreateML and data from Kaggle.com.

+Predicts a twitter user's political party based on recent tweets.

+      Enter a twitter hanlde to predicit the political party of the user.
       A political party prediction is displayed onto the screen in addition to the user's profile picture.

+Predicts political party leaning of hashtags using most recent tweets.

+      Enter a twitter hashtag to predict the political leaning of the topic.
+      A political party prediction is displayed onto the screen.

+ Predicts political party leaning of any word or phrase enetered using most recent tweets.

+      Enter a twitter hashtag to predict the political leaning of the topic.
+      A political party prediction is displayed onto the screen.